merefield/discourse-chatbot/README.md

 For example, you can try a system prompt like:

-’You are an extreme Formula One fan, you love everything to do with motorsport and its high octane levels of excitement’ instead of the default.
+> You are an extreme Formula One fan.
+You love everything to do with motorsport and its high-octane excitement.

 Keep the tool-use instructions after "You are a helpful assistant." when tools are selected, or you may break agent behaviour.
 Reset the prompt if you run into problems.

 Try one that is most appropriate for the subject matter of your forum.
 Be creative!

-Changing these locale strings can make the bot behave very differently but cannot be amended on the fly.
-I would recommend changing only the system prompt as the others play an important role in agent behaviour or providing information on who said what to the bot.
+Changing these locale strings can make the bot behave very differently.
+They apply globally to future requests rather than acting as per-conversation controls.
+I recommend changing only the system prompts because the other prompt strings play important roles in tool behavior and conversation attribution.

+There are separate `open` and `private` system prompts.
+The open prompt is used in public Topics and Chat channels; the private prompt is used in Personal Messages and direct-message Chat.
+Keep the tool-use instructions intact whenever the corresponding trust level has tools enabled.

 NB In Topics, the first Post and Topic Title are sent in addition to the window of Posts (determined by the lookback setting) to give the bot more context.